SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 Interfacing types
 -----------------

-Knowing these definitions, the following types of interfacing are possible:
+Knowing the basic building blocks of a SuperDARN-style experiment, the following types of interfacing are possible:

 **1. SCAN**